 Recipe video above.
 This makes a light, crispy fish batter like you've never had before!
 Stays crispy for a good 15 - 20 min, though my fish disappears long before that.The yeast and carbonation in beer makes the batter puffy just like you get at good fish 'n chip shops.
 Meanwhile the rice flour + shock of ice cold batter hitting the hot oil makes it super crispy.
 Normal wheat flour doesn't cut it – the batter goes soggy within minutes!You can't taste the beer at all, and the alcohol gets cooked out.
-Crispy Seasoned Chips pictured - recipe coming soon.
-Cooks WITH the fish – handy!
+Serve with ultra crispy French fries for the ultimate homemade Fish & Chips experience.

 Keyword: beer battered fish, crispy fish batter, fry batter for fish

 700g/ 1.4lbwhite fish fillets, like flathead, snapper, whiting, cod, tilapia, flathead (skinless, boneless, Note 1)

 ¾cupplain/all purpose flour